otavioolsilva/otavioolsilva.github.io/_posts/2024-06-20-contributing-to-gnome-checkpoint.md

 So, why not to reuse the function that parses the URL in the popover to display the meeting service provider name in the tooltip instead of the link?
 We have work to do!

-The first task was to reproduce the current behaviour and try to understand at code level what was happening, and this was the goal for this week.
+The first task was to reproduce the current behavior and try to understand at code level what was happening, and this was the goal for this week.
 The tooltip to an event is generated in the `gcal_event_widget_set_event_tooltip` function in the [gcal-event-widget.c](https://gitlab.gnome.org/GNOME/gnome-calendar/-/blob/main/src/gui/gcal-event-widget.c?ref_type=heads) file, and the point that really interest us is when the location is defined:

 ```c
     /* Append event location */